-Given a complex manifold $U$, let $\cR(U)=\An(U^-,U)$ (the space of `regluings') for $U^-\subseteq U$ a(n unspecified) large relatively compact open subset.
-More formally, let us regard $\cR(U)$ as the inverse system of all neighborhoods of the identity $\1_U\in\An(U^-,U)$ over all relatively compact open sets $U^-\subseteq U$.
-Composition makes $\cR(U)$ into a group object.
-In all cases of interest to us, $U$ will admit an open embedding into some $\CC^n$, implying that $\cR(U)$ is a (pro) Banach analytic manifold.
+We will describe complex structures and families thereof by gluing.
+To this end, let us introduce some notation.
+For complex manifolds $U$ and $V$, denote by $\An(U,V)$ the space of analytic maps $U\to V$ with relatively compact image.
+If $V$ admits an open embedding into some $\CC^n$ (which will always be the case for us), then $\An(U,V)$ is a complex analytic Banach manifold, locally modelled on the space of $n$-tuples of bounded holomorphic functions on $U$.
+Given a complex manifold $U$, let $\cR(U)=\An(U^-,U)$ (the space of `regluings'), where $U^-\subseteq U$ denotes a(n unspecified) large relatively compact open subset.
+More formally, $\cR(U)$ is a pro-object, namely the inverse system of all neighborhoods of the identity $1_U\in\An(U^-,U)$ over all relatively compact open sets $U^-\subseteq U$.
+In all cases of interest to us, $U$ will admit an open embedding into some $\CC^n$, implying that $\cR(U)$ is a (pro) complex analytic Banach manifold.